Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 • Animal studies

 Once the manufacturer believes their device is ready for clinical trials, they must first get approval for their proposed investigation.
-The processes for getting approval and initiating a clinical trial in the EU and US are different, so let’s take a look at each.
+At this stage, teams typically define the clinical trial protocol, expected sample size, control group strategy, device performance endpoints, adverse events reporting process, and Data Analysis plan.
+The processes for getting approval and initiating a clinical trial in the EU and US are different, so let's take a look at each.

 Clinical trial regulatory pathways in the US

 In the US, medical device manufacturers that want to pursue a clinical trial must obtain an Investigational Device Exemption (IDE).
+Under the Federal Food, Drug, and Cosmetic Act and related FDA Guidance, an IDE allows an investigational device to be used in a clinical study to collect safety and effectiveness data.
 Only once the IDE has been approved can a device that has not yet received market approval be tested on human subjects.

-There are exceptions to the IDE submission, which include certain low-risk diagnostic devices as well as devices that are determined to be non-significant risk (NSR).
+There are exceptions to the IDE submission, which include certain low-risk diagnostic devices, some in vitro diagnostics, certain Class I medical devices, some Class II Medical Devices, as well as devices that are determined to be non-significant risk (NSR).

 If a device is granted an IDE, the clinical investigation must still be reviewed by an Institutional Review Board (IRB).
 Clinical trials are generally performed within an institution, such as a hospital, and an IRB is an additional layer of scrutiny that the institution provides to ensure the study meets its standards.
 The study may begin only once the IRB has approved it and FDA has approved the IDE application.